-He is shortly after taken to Athens by his mother in search of a better life.
+He is shortly taken to Athens by his mother in search of a better life.
 As an adult, he finds himself in the midst of a social and economic crisis in a country facing drastic financial upheavals.
-His mundane struggle to stay afloat, trying to keep his job as a journalist, and his troubled family intact brings back memories of his mysterious birthplace and takes his thoughts back to the glorious age of philosophy and logic in ancient Greece.
+His mundane struggle to stay afloat, trying to keep his job as a journalist, and his troubled family intact bring back memories of his mysterious birthplace and take his thoughts back to the glorious age of philosophy and logic in ancient Greece.

 Whilst on a vain professional search to discover the source of his country’s recent financial misfortunes, he is forced to reevaluate his most intimate relations with his family and friends, taking him on a soul-searching and unexpected romantic and philosophical journey.

 “A sharp, witty, and often moving account of an ancient nation on life support.
 Panos’ life is as precarious as the continued survival of his country….

 In his first book, author Nejad paints a discomfiting picture of a nation in crisis, not only wrestling with financial catastrophe, but with the sustainment of its collective soul.
 Greece is not merely broke, but broken, and the historical womb of democracy has degenerated into bureaucratic chaos, opportunism, and despair.

 Mercifully, the author leavens the mood with antic comedy…despite the cloud of cynicism that hangs over a beleaguered Greece, (the hero) refuses to surrender to it fully.
 “The most important thing is that this is not the end.
 I am a man, I am Greek, and this is a country with a big history.
 We will show them.” … The affecting portrayal of a country and culture on the brink and the punchy humor… make the long road one worth traveling.”

 Kirkus Review (Kirkus is the most authoritative literary review institution in the world of literature)